Mark-Bosco/Clear-Meals/README.md

 - Move proxy server to cloud

 ### Search:
-- Search suggestions (Hold off until I know if I can get premier access)
+- Search suggestions
-- Added food list on search screen
+- Load search food list into cloud storage
-- Implement local storage to add a selected food to a meal and update the daily log
 - Screen for no results
-- Make generic food load first?
+- Editable search food list items

 ### Nutrition Screen:
 - Add a swipe feature to increment serving size by its default value
-- Export food data
+- IMPORTANT: The only storable values are food_id and serving_id

 ### Home:
 - Load the daily log to display it on the home screen